-Roadiz is a web application running with PHP.
-It requires an HTTP server for static assets and SSH access with out/ingoing allowed connections.
+Roadiz is a Symfony application running with PHP.
+You can follow regular Symfony requirements to optimize your local or production setup.
+Roadiz requires an HTTP server for static assets and SSH access with out/ingoing allowed connections.
 Here is a short summary of mandatory elements before installing Roadiz:

 short_open_tag = Off